Managing mail settings

 Regardless of your strictness setting, if you pass merge variables keys that are not defined in your HTML, no error will be thrown.
 Your HTML will simply be rendered as normal without substituting the extra variable(s).

-By default, all new accounts have a 5-minute cancellation window for any single mail piece that is created.
+By default, all new accounts have a 4-hour cancellation window for any single mail piece that is created.
 Within this buffer timeframe, you can cancel mailings, free of charge.
 This gives you the flexibility to quickly QA your mailings before they are finally sent to production.

 Once the cancellation time window has passed for any single mail piece or for a batch of mail pieces within a campaign, the mailing is no longer cancelable and has been sent to our printers for production.